HankB/Fun_with_ESP32/ESP-IDF/README.md

 Create a project using the ESP-IDF (with FreeRTOS) via CLI and without PlatformIO.
 But PlatformIO seems to be very convenient, so I may start with that instead. (as of 2025-05-03) I started with that and Serial and GPIO was very straight forward.
 Finding a DS18B20 driver was a maddening challenge and ultimately something I chose not to pursue.

+## Status

+* 2025-05-04 By the judicious selection of the right ESP-IDF example, Serial output and blinking LED are already working.

 ## 2025-05-04 getting started

 May the 4th be with you!